gypsydave5/cv/README.md

 * Twitter Bootstrap
 * User authentication and authorisation with bcrypt and Devise
 * Integration of APIs including Twilio, Stripe, Paperclip, and Mailgun
-* Writing in Vim
+* Writing with Vim
 * Documenting in Markdown
-* DEploying to Heroku
+* Deploying to Heroku
 * Agile values, principles and practice
 * Object-oriented programming principles, including SOLID
 * Basic software design patterns